davay42/vitepress-pages/README.md

 ### In browser

-You can import the `usePages`, `useChildren`, `useParents`, `useSiblings` from `vitepress-pages` and get reactive `computed` values to build your own navigation interface.
+Import the `usePages`, `useChildren`, `useParents` or `useSiblings` from `vitepress-pages` and get reactive `computed` values to build your own navigation interface.

 ### In Node.JS

-With Vitepress 1.0 we can get a list of all markdown pages with a `glob` pattern with the `createContentLoader` in a `pages.data.js` file.
+With Vitepress 1.0 we got the [build-time data loading](https://vitepress.dev/guide/data-loading) that give a list of all markdown pages with a `glob` pattern with the `createContentLoader` within special `*.data.js` files.

-You can use the provided default export `transformMedia()` function from `vitepress-pages/media` to go through the raw routes to optimize all the used `mediaTypes` images and copy them to the `publicFolder` folder.
-The script will take a relative path to an image near the .md file, optimize it with [sharp.js](https://github.com/lovell/sharp) and change the url in the frontmatter to match the new static image location.
+You can use the `vitepress-pages/media` default export function to go through the raw routes to optimize all the used `mediaTypes` images and copy them to the `publicFolder/mediaFolder` path.
+The script will take an image path relative  to a given the `.md` file, optimize it with [sharp.js](https://github.com/lovell/sharp) and change the frontmatter media URL to match the new static image location.
+This is really helpful to generate have illustrated blogs and much more.

 ## Installation